 The renaissance recorder consort Mezzaluna, which interprets polyphonic music composed between ca. 1480 and 1630, using historically documented performance practice.
 With its somewhat 'fundamentalist' approach, their fan club is very 'eclectic' (=small!), but who knows, and we'll manage another programme/cd/performance again!

-Since 2009 Susanna plays in Dapper’s Delight, a duo of recorder and anglo concertina (Adrian Brown, who else?), formed to explore popular dance music and songs of the period 1550-1750, particularly pieces that are found in both high and low cultural sources.
-They perform their repertoire or historical popular music (aka "hist-pop") often in house concert settings, regularly in Holland, about every second year in the UK, and sometimes even in as far away countries as Australia: one of our highlights in 2018 was the invitation to the International Music Festival in Canberra!
+Since 2009 Susanna plays in Dapper’s Delight, a duo of recorder and anglo concertina (Adrian Brown), formed to explore popular dance music and songs of the period 1550-1750, particularly pieces that are found in both high and low cultural sources.
+They perform their repertoire or historical popular music (aka "hist-pop") often in house concert settings, regularly in The Netherlands, about every second year in the UK, and sometimes even in as far away countries as Australia: one of our highlights in 2018 was the invitation to the International Music Festival in Canberra!

 In 2014, Susanna joined BRISK recorder quartet.
 Since then, BRISK performed and recorded a Bach-programme, and a programme with music inspired by the Iberian peninsula "Canção".
-For 2019, BRISK is preparing a programme with soprano Amaryllis Dieltiens: "Always about Love".
+In 2019, BRISK is performed and recorded a programme with soprano Amaryllis Dieltiens: "Always about Love".
 In 2021, BRISK developed the family programme "Hoedje" for everybody from 5 years and older, as well as the programme "Four in One", that will be released on CD in November.

 Hexnut, a contemporary music band formed in 2004 comprising the unusual combination of flute, recorder, trumpet, voice and piano.
 WRENCH was their last programme, who knows what lies in store for this group in the future.